Staff and Faculty Resources

 Is this your first year supervising student employees?
 Are you looking for a refresher or assistance as you prepare for the upcoming year?
 Look no further!
 This course will cover the resources available to student employee supervisors as well as compliance reminders and important dates and deadlines.

-Recruiting Solutions is a module of PeopleSoft used for all recruiting processes for staff, faculty and student hires.
+PageUp is used for all recruiting processes for staff, faculty, and student hires.
 This tutorial will include a demo of the system and demonstrate the student process from posting the position to the final hire.
-Attendees will learn RS tips and tricks and receive resources to ensure they are prepared to recruit and retain student employees.